psychemedia/storytelling-notes/and-the-girl-played-on.md

 IV

 A few months more passed before the Wolf next returned.
-Renelde, in the flush of maidenhood, was sitting outside the cottage, spinning hemp.
+Renelde, in the full flush of maidenhood, was sitting outside the cottage, spinning hemp.

 " You are Renelde," he said.
 "Come up to the castle; I shall send away the Countess and make you my wife."